 With a little forced pep in my step, I continued on down the winding trail.
 Before too long, I could spot the top of someone’s poofy hair past the bushes.
 It was finally time for me to meet my exam group, and with every step I took the butterflies in my stomach flew with more ferocity.
 I shoved my hands into my pockets and started rubbing the smooth fabric beneath my fingers in an effort to calm down.

 My father wrapped his arm protectively around me as we got closer to our destination, and soon we could see the whole group.
 I immediately felt intimidated and out of place by the other kids in my group.
-The parents and their children were lined up beside each other like toy soldiers, standing in front of a short, slender person in a dark cloak.
+The parents and their children were lined up beside each other like toy soldiers, standing in front of a short, slender person in a dark, hooded cape.
 “Looks like you got a young one,” Dad whispered to me, pointing toward them as we joined up with the line.
 The other kids piqued my curiosity more, seeing as they were all dramatically different in appearance; the one that drew my eye immediately was the person with what I assumed was white paint on their face.
 I was a little confused when I thought back to the conversation we had in the car.
 If there was some sort of racial animus in this world, why was there such diversity in my group?
-There were six of us including myself.
+There were seven of us including myself.
 I assumed we were all about the same age, though some seemed more mature than others.

 After a moment of standing there in near-complete silence, I couldn’t help but wonder what we were waiting for.
 Some of the other parents seemed to share a similar attitude, but no one bothered to ask.
 Eventually, another couple rounded the bush with their son.
 A rugged brute of a boy, he looked annoyed and unhinged, with his messy black hair and sunken, dark eyes adding to the gloomy style he sported.
 He trudged to a halt in the line while his moms joined the other adults, and finally, our group was complete.
-The cloaked figure lifted their hood, letting flowing white curls bounce out from beneath and revealing her visage.
+The hooded figure lifted their hood, letting flowing white curls bounce out from beneath and revealing her visage.
 She looked rather young, no more than a decade older than I was, and that threw us all off for a second.
 ‘Is she a student?’
 I wondered, waiting for her to address us.

 “Now that the gang’s all here, I can get started,” Her voice was high and crisp as she started to pace from one end of the line to the other, “Let me start off by saying thank you all for making the trip.
 I imagine it must have been a long journey for some of you.”
 A few of the parents chuckled behind us at the joke, but none of the incoming applicants found it amusing.
 I guess we all hated the ride here.